When is the best time to stretch during an exercise routine?

 For example, kicking your leg out in front of you while crossing one leg over the other in front of your body is an example of what would be considered a dynamic stretch for the hip flexors.
 A final example of dynamic stretching would be to assume a sprinter’s starting position and then move through the motions of sprinting, mimicking the muscle contractions you would use in an actual sprint.

-Static stretches can occur during warm-up or after exercise as part of cool down.
-Static stretching consists of putting your body into a stretch position and then holding that position for a while instead of repeatedly moving back and forth between a stretched and contracted position.
+Static stretches can occur during warm-up or after exercise.
+They consist of putting your body into a stretched position and then holding it for a while instead of repeatedly moving back and forth between a stretched and contracted position.

 PNF (proprioceptive neuromuscular facilitation) techniques combine passive stretching with isometric contraction across the joint being stretched to enhance ROM.
 They involve initially contracting the target muscle while passively stretching, then relaxing while being held in an extended position before performing the isometric contraction.

-Supplements that may help you recover faster after an intense workout are BCAA’s, Protein Shakes, Glutamine, Magnesium.
-Have a proper diet consisting of lean meats (chicken breast, turkey breast, etc..), whole grains like oatmeal, and brown rice, especially if your goal is to lose weight or gain muscle mass.
+BCAAs, protein shakes, glutamine, and magnesium may help you recover faster after an intense workout.
+A proper diet consisting of lean meats (chicken breast, turkey breast, etc.), whole grains like oatmeal, and brown rice is also important, especially if your goal is to lose weight or gain muscle mass.

-The next time you hit the gym, make sure your warm-up before any rigorous activity and cool down after all workouts.
+The next time you hit the gym, make sure you warm up before any rigorous activity and cool down after all workouts.
 This will help you prevent injuries and develop more flexibility over time without losing strength.

-There are a lot of myths surrounding stretching, so go ahead and answer the poll question.
-Next week we’ll do a more in-depth blog on how to stretch correctly… Cheers!
+There are many myths surrounding stretching, so go ahead and answer the poll question.
+Next week, we’ll do a more in-depth blog on how to stretch correctly.
+Cheers!

-If you ever have any pain or injury, I recommend going to a professional sports massage therapist.
-A good one should figure out if it is an issue with tight muscles or something like a torn ligament that requires different treatment.
+If you ever have pain or injury, I recommend going to a professional sports massage therapist.
+A good one will determine whether the issue is tight muscles or a torn ligament that requires different treatment.

-Athletes always get massages after workouts for good reason because it helps their body recover faster from exercise, which allows them to train harder and more often without getting injured, which isn’t worth the risk unless your goal is to win the Olympics.
+Athletes always get massages after workouts for good reason.
+It helps their bodies recover faster from exercise, which allows them to train harder and more often without getting injured.
+However, this isn’t worth the risk unless your goal is to win the Olympics.

 Not only does regular massaging help athletes recover faster, but it also helps injured people recover from injuries quickly.
 The best massages are sports, deep tissue, and Thai massage because they get all the muscles surrounding the injury working, which speeds up recovery time.

 Tight muscles are not the only reason people have trouble recovering from injuries.
-Sometimes it’s because of damaged tendons, ligaments, cartilage, or even bones which require more time to recover than tight muscles alone.
+Sometimes, damaged tendons, ligaments, cartilage, or even bones require more time to recover than tight muscles alone.

-I know there are a lot of health professionals out there who will tell you that “you just need to stretch more,” but if they aren’t checking your range of motion with different types of tests like the passive straight leg raise test or comparing your injured side to your healthy side, then their diagnosis isn’t worth much.
+Some professionals will tell you that “you just need to stretch more,” but if they are.”
+Still, if you are of motion with different tests, like the passive straight leg raise test or comparing your injured side to your healthy side, their diagnosis isn’t worth much.
 Check out this article for ten signs that someone doesn’t know what they’re talking about.